mediadrop/mediadrop/doc/install/index.rst

       git clone git://github.com/mediadrop/mediadrop.git mediadrop-git
       cd mediadrop-git

       # now you have the latest development version.
-For a production deployment
+If you like to access the
-      # you should switch to a release version, e.g.
+      # code for a specific release, please checkout the matching git tag, e.g.:
-      git checkout v0.10.2
+      # git checkout v0.10.2

       # Install!
       python setup.py develop